 To finish off the look of this DIY bed we added removable wallpaper behind it in a bold floral print.
 (This print is from Coloray Decor.
-The artist has an Etsy shop here, but this print isn’t always in her shop.
-If you can’t find it there, go directly to her website here.)
+The artist has an Etsy shop, but this print isn't always in her shop.
+If you can't find it there, go directly to her website.)

-This DIY bed turned out way better than I imagined, and I love that it freed up so much floor space in her bedroom and the decor will last for several years as she gets older.
+This DIY bed turned out way better than I imagined.
+I love that it freed up so much floor space in her bedroom and the decor will last for several years as she gets older.